bartongroup/slivka/sphinx-docs/getting_started.rst

     the load put on the python application.

 :``JOBS_DIR``:
   Directory where job working directories are created and output files are stored.
-  Can be either an absolute path or path relative to the ``BASE_DIR``.
+Can be either an absolute path or path relative to the ``SLIVKA_HOME`` directory.

   Default: ``./media/jobs``